svrnhdl/tails-cold-storage/tails-amnesia.md

 To get an idea of what a strong passphrase is, you can check out [this page](https://coldbit.com/can-bip-39-passphrase-be-cracked/).
 For the purpose of this guide, we will use the ['EFF Diceware Short Wordlist'](https://www.eff.org/files/2016/09/08/eff_short_wordlist_1.txt).

 Ideally, you want to be using **casino-grade** dice for generating entropy.
 Roll 4 dice on a fair surface and read the word from the printed wordlist.
 Write the word down carefully and continue until you have sufficient entropy.
-For instance, if you roll '1111', you write down 'acid' from the list.

-**I recommend using at least six words from the short wordlist**.
+For instance, if you roll '1111', you write down 'acid' from the list. **I recommend using at least six words from the short wordlist**.
 This corresponds to 1296^6 combinations or 62 bits of entropy.

 **IMPORTANT:** If you did not change the language and region settings in the Greeter, be careful when you type your passphrase in the next step.
+This is important for users who are used to different keyboard layouts for typing (like AZERTY).

 ## Backup Seed
 This guide will use 2 backup methods.
 You may choose to use both or use only one, depending on your preference for storing the backups and your personal considerations regarding their trade-offs.

-Backup #1
+**Backup #1**
+* Write down the 12 words on paper.
+You can also stamp or engrave your seed phrase in metal for durability.

+**Backup #2**
 * Open a text editor
 * Copy the 12 words into the editor
 * Confirm the 12 words in the Electrum Install Wizard.